MrZombie69232/Simplilearn_Projects/README.md

 # Simplilearn_Project
-This repository contains jupyter notebook.
+This repository contains jupyter notebook of projects done during the online bootcamp of simplilearn.